jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

 coefficients = list(map(methodcaller("as_coefficients_dict"), lhs))
 ```

-This representation as list of dictionaries remind us of a sparse matrix in
+This representation as list of dictionaries reminds us of a sparse matrix in
 [Compressed Sparse Row](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format))
 format.
 CSR is flat thanks to an extra array (`indptr`) which tells us where rows begin and end.
 That's easy: